shorepine/alles/README.md

 c = client, uint, 0-255 indicating a single client, 256-510 indicating (client_id % (x-255) == 0) for groups, default all clients
 f = frequency, float 0-22050. default 0
-n = midinote, uint, 0-127 (note that this will also set f). default 0 p = patch, uint, 0-1000, choose a preloaded DX7 patch number for FM waveforms. default 0 s = sync, int64, same as time but used alone to do an enumeration / sync, see tones.py, also uses i for sync_index t = time, int64: ms since some fixed start point on your host. you should always give this if you can v = voice, uint, 0 to 9. default: 0 w = waveform, uint, 0,1,2,3,4,5,6 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, OFF]. default: 0/SINE
+n = midinote, uint, 0-127 (note that this will also set f). default 0 p = patch, uint, 0-999, choose a preloaded DX7 patch number for FM waveforms.
+See patches.h and alles.py. default 0 s = sync, int64, same as time but used alone to do an enumeration / sync, see alles.py, also uses i for sync_index t = time, int64: ms since some fixed start point on your host. you should always give this if you can v = voice, uint, 0 to 9. default: 0 w = waveform, uint, 0,1,2,3,4,5,6 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, OFF]. default: 0/SINE